vinpereira/python-rethinkdb/README.rst

 Python code to access RethinkDB
 ===============================

-A simple Ruby code to access RethinkDB and perform CRUD actions.
+A simple Python code to access RethinkDB and perform CRUD actions.
 Also, the code has a 'real-time change feed' to get all changes in database.

 Programming Language and libraries used to solve the problems
 -------------------------------------------------------------